Morris & Bergen County Special Needs Trust Lawyer

 Another type of trust is a first party trust which may be utilized when the disabled person receives money through a legal settlement, retirement funds, divorce settlement, life insurance proceeds or an inheritance.
 With the advice and guidance of a capable attorney, it is possible to create a trust vehicle to hold these assets and protect government benefits.

-New Jersey Special Needs Planning Attorney
+Morris County Special Needs Planning Attorney

 Given the legal complexities involved in the creation of special needs trusts, it is crucial to have the advice and guidance of a knowledgeable estate planning attorney.
 At E.A.
 Goodman Law, LLC, our legal team is well versed in the rules governing special needs trusts as well as the eligibility requirements for public benefits such as Medicaid, SSI and SSD.
 Through the years, we have gained recognition for being dedicated advocates of the disabled and for providing our clients with caring, efficient service.
 If you need assistance protecting the well being of a loved one with special needs, give us a call today or complete the contact form on our website.